Uses of a Mesh

 Results

-The resulting meshes will be separate meshes per material type that you selected during the mesh workflow.
+The resulting Meshes will be separate Meshes per material type that you selected during the Mesh workflow.